westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 ### Verifying an Emulated Zoned Namespace

-If your guest operating system is a Linux distribution and the Linux distribution's kernel version is higher than 5.9.0, the emulated NVMe ZNS device can be checked by using the *nvme* command (see [Linux Tools for ZNS](/docs/tools/zns).
+If your guest operating system is a Linux distribution and the Linux distribution's kernel version is higher than 5.9.0, the emulated SSD with ZNS support can be checked by using the *nvme* command (see [Linux Tools for ZNS](/docs/tools/zns).

 ```